| Model | Accuracy | Hierarchical Accuracy | Top-3 Acc. | Top-5 Acc. | Top-10 Acc. |

 Evaluation and Comparison

 We evaluate all models using accuracy, top-3 accuracy, top-5 accuracy, top-10 accuracy, and weighted hierarchical accuracy.
 The hierarchical accuracy takes the hierarchy into account, by counting how the number of levels are predicted correctly up to the first incorrect level.
 If the first predicted level matches the first true code for the first level, we count 1/3.
 If both the first and the second level match, we count 2/3.
 If the entire code is predicted, the hierarchical accuracy will be assigned 1.
 Note that unless the first level-code is correct, we always count 0.
 For a predicted code where the second and third level are predicted correctly, but the first is not, we will assign 0 to the prediction.
-The hierarchical accuracy is then computed by the mean of assigned values for all outputs codes.
+The hierarchical accuracy is then computed by the mean of assigned values for all output codes.